Alex Quicho is a theorist in London.

 • Her practice incorporates critical writing, performative lectures, and moving image, with a focus on how emerging technologies warp social reality and vice-versa.

-Past major projects include Alley to Heaven (2021-23), a trilogy of video-performances on data annotators and edge computing in the contested South China Sea, and Small Gods (2017-20), a book of departures in drone narratives.
-Her work has been featured in Wired, Frieze, Dazed, Vogue, Spike, The Face, MIT Technology Review, and more.
+Past major projects include Girlstack (2023-25), an investigation into the planetary impact of inhuman ‘girl’ intelligence; Alley to Heaven (2021-23), a trilogy of videos and performances on data annotators and edge computing in the contested South China Sea; and Small Gods (2017-20), a book of departures in drone narratives.

-Alex is from Manila, where she is in leadership of SYM, a think-tank for political narrative in Southeast Asia.
+She is from Manila, where she is in leadership of SYM, a think-tank for political narrative in Southeast Asia.

 • Narrative and subjectivity in the post-platform age — assessing the unbreakable bonds between Girls & Gore; pleasure & violence; delusion & reality; and human & machine to find out “what is becoming of us.”